johnkerl/miller/go/README.md

 # Trying out the Go port

 * Caveat: *lots* of things present in the C implementaiton are currently missing in the Go implementation.
-So if something doesn't work, it's almost certainly because it ddoesn't work *yet*.
+So if something doesn't work, it's almost certainly because it doesn't work *yet*.
 * That said, if anyone is interested in playing around with it and giving early feedback, I'll be happy for it.
 * Building:
   * Clone the Miller repo